 When a psoriasis cream is prescribed, you may find that the side effects are unbearable.
 With long term use of topical corticosteroids, the skin may begin to thin and you may become resistant to treatment.
 With Anthralin, the skin may become irritated and it also stains anything it comes into contact with.
 Vitamin D analogues may also irritate the skin and, as mentioned above, moisturizers only treat the symptoms rather than provide a cure to stop the dry, itchy skin and scales from reappearing.
 For this reason, many are looking for an alternative treatment that cannot be provided by a doctor or pharmacy.

 If you are looking for a psoriasis cure there is no good news.
-Psoriasis does not have a cure, however I have discovered a very successful easy to apply treatment that will not cause more problems than it solves.
-This treatment not only controls the psoriasis, but it also provides relief from irritation when I need it most.
+Psoriasis does not have a cure, however I did discover an easy to apply treatment called Psoriaway that did a great job but unfortunately it was taken off the market and is no longer available.
+I had a chat to a local chemist and he has mixed me up a mild tar based ointment that does not cause any irritation and has no side effects.
+This cream not only controls the psoriasis, but it also provides relief from irritation when I need it most.
 If you choose a natural cure, you can rest assured knowing that you will be taking care of this problem without creating new ones to replace it.
 The scaling skin and itching can be a thing of the past and your skin can be smooth and soft again.
 For an effective psoriasis treatment, go natural.
 It is one move you won't regret once you see how well certain natural creams work.